0xfrost-wonder/jacobdmn/README.md

 # 🚀 Hi, I’m a Blockchain Developer

++8 years in Computer Science, +4 years in Web Development.

-I built my own blockchain from scratch, built my own cryptocurrency, (and stole many ideas from Ethereum) to make sure I understand the first principles behind the thing. - Fluent in English, Native in Solidity.
+Hi, I'm Jacob, I built my own blockchain from scratch, and built my own cryptocurrency, just to make sure I understand the first principles behind the thing.

+* Ethereum Experience:
+ - writing various smart contracts like ERC 20, ERC 721 and ERC 1155.
+ - Testing & Deploying to Layer 1, and Layer 2 like Polygon and Optimism.

+* Currently working & learning more about DAOs like the Metaverse

+* Open for amazing opportunities

 -------------------------------
 ### Blockchain Stack (Solidity, Ethers.js, Web3.js, Truffle, Hardhat..):